 Market research can help your business justify an increase.
 Gauging what competitors in the region are charging for their services will help benchmark your prices.
 Are you currently priced lower than the competition?
 Are you higher?
 Some customers will be inclined to test the market.
 By having a full vantage point on your competition’s pricing position can help determine how large or small of an increase you should push for.

 Focus on value.
 Applying a blanket price increase across all of your cleaning services might not always be the best approach.
 You may be better served to stagger your price increases.
 Start with the cleaning packages that deliver the highest value to your customers.
 If there are services your customers NEED, they may not mind spending a few extra dollars for that specific service.
 Customers are more receptive to pay higher prices when they feel the quality of the service matches the price.
 Customers are far more likely to accept higher prices if they’re getting something extra in the bargain.
 Consider bundling services together or throwing in an extra incentive for customers.
+Also make sure that your cleaners are fully trained to provide the best experience for this service.
 By adding to your offering, your cleaning services will have a higher perceived value.

 Don’t get greedy